kang-cao-corgi/coj/notes.md

    - "God is that, the greater than which cannot the conceived(感知)" - Anselm of Canterbury
    - "I have concluded the evident existence depends entirely on God in all the moments of my life, that I do not think that the human spirit may know anything with greater evidence and certitude(确信)" - Rene Descartes
-   - understand god through the external
+   - understand God through the external
    - God as the ground of being , the nature of being
    - man cannot be separated to objectify God
    - "Since I exist, god must exist"